From the primeval wilderness of the Sabi Sand to the lush spoils of Shamwari and Phinda, this luxury safari explores them all.

 The sounds of the African wilderness awakening to another day fill the air as guests enjoy an early morning game drive.
 We admire the many different species of wildlife endemic to this conservation area.
 The safari returns to camp for a late breakfast, after which a bush walk is conducted by an armed ranger for those who wish to explore the area on foot.
 Some time is then set aside for relaxation before once again embarking on a late afternoon/early evening game drive.

 A last morning safari is followed by breakfast, after which guests are transferred to a local airfield for a flight to Johannesburg.
 Guests will be met and transferred to a location of their choice in either Johannesburg or Pretoria.
-Your unforgettable safari in South Africa is sure to be painted in your memory forever.
+Your unforgettable Three Area Safari in South Africa is sure to be painted in your memory forever.